Jerrad-Johnson/BusinessWebsite/frontend/README.md

 `npx create-next-app@latest FolderNameHere --ts --use-npm`

-`npm install @reduxjs/toolkit react-redux`
+`npm i @reduxjs/toolkit react-redux`

-`npm install @types/react-redux` // This is probably uneeded, as react-redux should have a dependency on it.
+`npm i @types/react-redux` // This is probably unneeded, as react-redux should have a dependency on it.

-`npm install -D tailwindcss postcss autoprefixer`
+`npm i -D tailwindcss postcss autoprefixer`

 `npx tailwindcss init -p`